Fiveable

 Risk vs. Expected Return

 Higher risk usually comes with higher expected return.
-A federally insured CD is almost guaranteed to pay what it promises, but the return is small (maybe 4 to 5%).
-A single stock could double your money or drop 50%.
-Investors get paid (in higher expected returns) for taking on risk.
+A federally insured CD is almost guaranteed to pay what it promises, but the return is small.
+A single stock could rise sharply or lose much of its value.
+Investors are generally compensated (in higher expected returns) for taking on more risk.

 Fees and Costs